Hackerprod/-SKYNET-Steam-Emulator/README.md

  # [SKYNET] Steam Emulator
 This project is created with the aim of replacing the original `steam_api.dll` from Steam with this one and thus emulating a connection to be able to play games in LAN mode.
 This is not a steamworks wrapper like `Steamworks.Net` or `Facepunch`.
-The project is in an initial stage, so it is not functional yet.
+The project is in an initial stage, so it is not functional yet for some Games.

 ![Screenshot](Capture.png)

-## Directury structure
+## 📁 Directury structure
 ```
 📁 Game folder
 └──📁 SKYNET